dfdavila2/Edge-AI-IoT-Nanodegree-Computer-Pointer-Controller-Project/Computer Pointer Controller by DD/README.md

 ![Demo run](images/demo.jpg)

-In order to run the app just fill the arguments required as explained in the next section.
+In order to run the app just fill the arguments required as explained in the next section:

 First of all you need to install the latest version of the [openVINO toolkit](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_macos.html).